-After graduating from the University of Cambridge I spent five years with international law firm Herbert Smith Freehills, working my way up from legal assistant to associate solicitor.
+After graduating from Cambridge I spent five years with international law firm Herbert Smith Freehills, working my way up from legal assistant to associate solicitor.
 I assisted with the high-value litigation and contentious regulatory matters for which the firm is famed.
 Upon qualification I joined the firm’s disputes practice, working primarily on banking matters which pitted small and medium businesses against the big high street banks.
 I joined Gannons so I could stop taking my instructions from grey-faced in-house counsel and instead work for people and companies with a genuine stake in what they do.

 Shareholder and partnership disputes